morganeTC/M1CourseENSPatternMatching/hands-on/Exercice3.md

 ## B : Estimating the amount of false positives

 You will estimate the amount of false positives by re-running the exact same analysis, but using as input random sequences generated according to a realistic background model.
-In this **random control** case, the matches you will obtain are all **false-positives** (i.e., sites that are predicted to be a TFBS but that connot be since you are working with artifical non-biological sequences).
+In this random control case, the matches you will obtain are all false-positives (ie sites that are predicted to be a TFBS but that connot be since you are working with artifical non-biological sequences).
 >Start by generating the random sequences.

 1. In the **Build control sets** menu, select **random sequences**
-2. In the **template** section, upload your original sequence file.
-It will serve as template to generate the same number of sequences, of the exact same lengths as your original file
-3. Keep *Saccharomyces cerevisiae* as background model
+2. For the **sequence length** : 5500 (same length as the eve upstream region)
+3. Number of sequences : **10**
+4. In the **Background** section, select the background model that will serve to produce the random sequence.
+Choose _Drosophila melanogaster_ for the organism.
+Keep oligonucleotide size to **6** to use a Markov background model of order 5 (read Box 3 for details on Markov models).
-4. Click on **Go**
+5. Click on **Go**
-5. **Save** on your computer the generated sequence file
+6. Save the generated sequence file

->Redo the previous analysis, taking as input this random sequence file

-1. Redo steps 1-8 from A, using **this set of random sequences as input** (at step 3)
+7. Redo steps 3-13 above (only for threshold 1e-4), using this set of **random sequences as input** (step 4)

     :question:Analyzing the results
->You should obtain a feature map with the random sequences.
->Do you see false positives (=spurious matches) in these random sequences ?
->How many matches do you have with the original sequences ?
-How many with the random sequences ?
+>How many predictions do you obtain for these factors ?
->How confident are you when looking again at your original results ?
-Do you think all the matches are correct predictions ?

-:warning: The **control** shows that a high number of predictions are actually **false positives** !
-Keep in mind that spurious matches are expected to be found in any sequences, just by chance.
+>Does that correspond to the expected number of false-positives ?

+:fast_forward: The protocol also presents random controls in the form of **randomly selected regions**, which are biological sequences instead of artificial ones.
+Other controls like permuting the matrices are also common in research projects.
+If you're interested to go further, the protocol also presents the search for regulatory modules (CRERs).